mongodb/docs/source/includes/api/list-tables/create-cluster-request-body.rst

        | ``.<region>``
        | ``.analyticsNodes``
      - integer
-     - *Optional*
+     - Optional

-       .. include:: /includes/fact-api-analytics-nodes-description.rst
+     - .. include:: /includes/fact-api-analytics-nodes-description.rst

    * - ``replicationSpecs``
      - array of documents
      - Optional
-     - Configuration for each zone in a :doc:`Global Cluster
+     - Configuration for each zone in a
-       </global-clusters>`.
-Each document in this array represents a
-       zone where |service| deploys nodes for your Global Cluster.
-You must specify all fields of ``replicationSpecs`` to modify any single field.
+       :doc:`Global Cluster </global-clusters>`.
+Each document in this array represents a zone where |service| deploys nodes for your Global Cluster.

-       Use the ``replicationSpec`` parameter to modify a multi-region cluster.
+       Use the ``replicationSpec`` parameter to create a multi-region cluster.

        .. note::